Will I Lose My Security Clearance if I’m Convicted of a Crime?

 If you are facing criminal charges and are worried about your security clearance, it’s important to get an experienced Copperas Cove criminal defense attorney on your side as soon as possible.
 We can work to help mitigate the effects of your arrest and protect your rights throughout the entire legal process.
 We can help ensure you have given all the right notifications to all the right people, ensuring you don’t miss a step.
 We also fight the charges against you, working to have them dropped or reduced.

 Whether you have a previous criminal conviction or have recently been arrested, it’s important to start working with a Copperas Cove criminal defense attorney immediately for the best possible outcome for your case.
-At Mary Beth Harrell Law Firm, we will protect your rights and work for your best interests.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we will protect your rights and work for your best interests.
 Call us or fill out our contact form to schedule a consultation with an experienced criminal defense attorney today.
 We maintain an additional office in Copperas Cove, and proudly serve Belton, Harker Heights, Waco, Williamson County, Bell County, Coryell County, and McLennan County.